guitarpicva/PicoKeyer/ELECTRONICS.md

 what components will be necessary.

 1. Small enclosure.
-The enclosure would contain the RPi Pico device, a very small MAX232 UART to Serial converter module, and some wires to connect them all together.
+The enclosure would contain the RPi Pico device, a very small MAX232 UART to Serial converter module, a switching transistor such as the 2N2222A, a bias resistor for the transistor switch, and some wires to connect them all together.

 2. The UART to RS-232 converter board can be quite small, on the order of 3/8" x 5/8" in size.
 There are 6 wires which must be